CleanEnergy Logo

 Connecting with Clean Energy Manufacturing

-The Clean Energy Manufacturing initiative supports small and medium-sized manufacturers (SMMs) in eligible counties to expand business, production, and jobs in clean energy supply chains and reduce costs through greener factory efficiencies.
+The Clean Energy Manufacturing in Appalachia initiative supports small and medium-sized manufacturers (SMMs) in eligible counties to expand business, production, and jobs in clean energy supply chains and reduce costs through greener factory efficiencies.

 I am Interested in(Check all That apply):